^

 3. Methylxanthines:

-Treatment of patients with bronchial asthma should be individualized, take into account etiological, clinico-pathogenetic options and include:
+Treatment of patients with bronchial asthma should be individualized, taking into account the etiological, clinical and pathogenetic variants and include:

-• elimination activities (elimination of contact with significant for the patient and potential allergens, as well as nonspecific irritants);
+• elimination measures (elimination of contact with allergens that are significant for the patient and potential allergens, as well as non-specific irritants);

 • drug therapy (pathogenetic and symptomatic);

-The main significance in the phase of exacerbation of bronchial asthma is drug therapy.
-It provides suppression of inflammatory beatings of the bronchial mucosa and restoration of their normal patency.
+The main role in the exacerbation phase of bronchial asthma is played by drug therapy.
+It involves suppressing inflammatory lesions of the bronchial mucosa and restoring their normal patency.
 For this purpose, two main groups of drugs are used: anti-inflammatory drugs and bronchodilators.

-In the pathophysiological stage, bronchospasm develops, swelling, inflammation of the bronchial mucosa and as a result, an attack of suffocation.
-Many activities in this phase contribute to the immediate arrest of an attack of suffocation.
+In the pathophysiological stage, bronchospasm, edema, inflammation of the bronchial mucosa and, as a result, an attack of suffocation develop.
+Many measures in this phase contribute to the immediate relief of an attack of suffocation.

 Bronchodilators